-The Municipal Court is the judicial branch of City Government.
-This information should help you understand the Court proceedings and inform you of your rights and duties.
+The Municipal Court is the Judicial branch of City Government.
+Please review the information below for details you understand the Court proceedings and inform you of your rights and duties.
 We want every person to leave our Court feeling that they have been treated respectfully and fairly.

 Traffic violations and violations of City Ordinances are under the jurisdiction of and are tried in Municipal Court.
 Trials are conducted under the Code of Criminal Procedure, the Code for Municipal Courts, and the Kansas Rules of Evidence as adopted by the Kansas Legislature.